Algebraic Geometry over $C^\infty$-rings: Introduction

 The most basic objects in conventional algebraic geometry are commutative rings $R$, or commutative $\mathbb K$-algebras $R$ for some field $\mathbb K$.
-The `spectrum' $\Spec R$ of $R$ is an affine scheme, and $R$ is interpreted as an algebra of functions on $\Spec R$.
+The `spectrum'\I{C-ring@$C^\iy$-ring!spectrum functor $\Spec$} $\Spec R$ of $R$ is an affine scheme, and $R$ is interpreted as an algebra of functions on $\Spec R$.
 More general kinds of spaces in algebraic geometry --- schemes and stacks --- are locally modelled on affine schemes $\Spec R$.
-This paper lays down the foundations of {\it Algebraic Geometry over\/ $C^\iy$-rings}, in which we replace commutative rings in algebraic geometry by $C^\iy$-rings.
-It includes the study of $C^\iy$-{\it schemes} and {\it Deligne--Mumford\/ $C^\iy$-stacks}, two classes of geometric spaces generalizing manifolds and orbifolds, respectively.
+This book lays down the foundations of {\it Algebraic Geometry over\/ $C^\iy$-rings}, in which we replace commutative rings in algebraic geometry by $C^\iy$-rings.
+It includes the study of $C^\iy$-{\it schemes} and {\it Deligne--Mumford\/ $C^\iy$-stacks}, two classes of geometric spaces generalizing manifolds and orbifolds,\I{orbifold} respectively.

-This is not a new idea, but was studied years ago as part of {\it synthetic differential geometry}, which grew out of ideas of Lawvere in the 1960s; see for instance Dubuc \cite{Dubu3} on $C^\iy$-schemes, and the books by Moerdijk and Reyes \cite{MoRe2} and Kock \cite{Kock}.
+This is not a new idea, but was studied years ago as part of {\it synthetic differential geometry},\I{synthetic differential geometry|(} which grew out of ideas of Lawvere in the 1960s; see for instance Dubuc \cite{Dubu3} on $C^\iy$-schemes, and the books by Moerdijk and Reyes \cite{MoRe2} and Kock \cite{Kock}.
 However, we have new things to say, as we are motivated by different problems (see below), and so are asking different questions.

-Following Dubuc's discussion of `models of synthetic differential geometry' \cite{Dubu1} and oversimplifying a bit, symplectic differential geometers are interested in $C^\iy$-schemes as they provide a category $\CSch$ of geometric objects which includes smooth manifolds and certain `infinitesimal' objects, and all fibre products exist in $\CSch$, and $\CSch$ has some other nice properties to do with open covers, and exponentials of infinitesimals.
+Following Dubuc's discussion of `models of synthetic differential geometry' \cite{Dubu1} and oversimplifying a bit, synthetic differential geometers are interested in $C^\iy$-schemes as they provide a category $\CSch$ of geometric objects which includes smooth manifolds and certain `infinitesimal' objects, and all fibre products exist in $\CSch$, and $\CSch$ has some other nice properties to do with open covers, and exponentials of infinitesimals.

 Synthetic differential geometry concerns proving theorems about manifolds using synthetic reasoning involving `infinitesimals'.
 But one needs to check these methods of synthetic reasoning are valid.
 To do this you need a `model', some category of geometric spaces including manifolds and infinitesimals, in which you can think of your synthetic arguments as happening.
 Once you know there exists at least one model with the properties you want, then as far as synthetic differential geometry is concerned the job is done.
-For this reason $C^\iy$-schemes have not been developed very far in synthetic differential geometry.
+For this reason $C^\iy$-schemes have not been developed very far in synthetic differential geometry.\I{synthetic differential geometry|)}